Extreme Weather Research Database

 The database also includes historically funded extreme weather research in Aotearoa New Zealand.

-- Thus far we have collated 46 funding award records, with the earliest starting in 2008 and the latest scheduled to finish in 2025.
+- Thus far we have collated 76 funding award records, with the earliest starting in 2008 and the latest finishing in 2026.

-Please note that this figure represents the funding awards currently stored in the database and does not reflect the total amount awarded to extreme weather research in Aotearoa New Zealand between 2008 and 2025.
+Please note that this figure represents the funding awards currently stored in the database and may not contain all funding awarded to extreme weather research in Aotearoa New Zealand between 2008 and 2026.

 How to include your data